warrenkwchan/Photogram-App/README.md

 - implement getPhoto in PhotoService and setPhoto in PhotoCell and then delegate the tasks to TableView to actually update the view with retrieved photos on Feed page

+- use open source package SDWebImage to download images asynchronous so the UI view doesn't freeze waiting for the load   finished.
+Add a spinner from UIKit package when loading the photos or refresh.

+- how to get the progress of an upload to Firebase Storage with UICircularProgress Ring, to display the circular progress bar control, to navigate to a different tab upon upload completion.

+How to run the app:

+Clone the project and simply run it in Xcode with command + R You shouldn't need to install cocopod firebase